AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 An Author instance is an AEM Forms as a Cloud Sevice instance running in the standard Author run mode.
 It is intended for internal users, forms designers, and developers.
 AEM Forms as a Cloud Service provides seperate Author environments for development, stage, and production.
 A Forms as a Cloud Service author environment enables the following functionalities:

-* Authoring and managing forms
+* Authoring and managing forms.
-* Converting a PDF form to an adaptive form using Automated forms conversion service
+* Connecting to Automated forms conversion service to convert a PDF form to an adaptive form.
-* Creating and running Forms-centric workflows
+* Creating and running Forms-centric workflows.
-* Managing adaptive forms assets
+* Managing adaptive forms assets.
-* Managing Communications assets
+* Managing Communications assets.
+* Connecting with PDF Services APIs to <>
+* Sync APIs and Batch APIs to create, assemble, and deliver brand-oriented and personalized communications.

 ### Publish

 A publish instance is an AEM Forms server running in the standard Publish run mode.
 Publish instances are intended for end users of form-based applications, for example, users accessing a public website and submitting forms.
 It enables the following functionalities:

-* Rendering and submitting Forms for end users
+* Rendering and submitting forms for end users.
 * Transporting of raw submitted form data for further processing and storage in the final system-of-record.
+* Connecting to Customer Managed Storage to store data.
-* Rendering Communications using Communications Document Generation APIs
+* Rendering Communications using Communications Document Generation APIs.
-* Manipulaing documents using Communications Document Manipulation APIs
+* Manipulaing documents using Communications Document Manipulation APIs.
+* Connecting with Adobe Sign to e-sign an adaptive form.
+* Sync APIs to create, assemble, and deliver brand-oriented and personalized communications.

+#### Dispatcher

+Dispatcher is Adobe Experience Manager’s caching and/or load balancing tool that can be used in conjunction with an enterprise-class web server.

 ### Adobe Services